See a Problem?

 2) He fails to comprehend compatibilism (see Johnathan Edwards, Sproul, Piper, James White...etc) and attempts to create his own version of compatibilism whereby men are "chosen but free".

-Chosen But Free by Norman Geisler did not fully meet my expectations, but was an interesting book in some aspects.
+3) He denies a logical succession in the (fore Chosen But Free by Norman Geisler did not fully meet my expectations, but was an interesting book in some aspects.

 1) The author misrepresented both arminians and calvinists (particularly by referring the "regular" calvinists (e.g. RC Sproul, Piper) as "extreme").